 For those of us raised in the “you can do anything you want to” era, growing up and realizing that I was not, in fact, changing the world in any significant way was a bit of a shock.
 I wanted to do work that was interesting, rewarding, socially positive and helping to save the environment.
-But my first real job out of university was a customer service job in a call centre, and I did not feel like I was going to change the world at all.
+But my first real job out of university was a customer service job in a call centre, which was at a time when people didn’t know what is a chatbot and its impact in the call centre division.
+But I did not feel like I was going to change the world at all.

 Then I became a parent.
 The magnitude of our collective environmental responsibility became apparent to me, and the effect that mainstream culture could have on my newborn child as she grew up was frightening, really something I didn’t want to think about that much.
 I wasn’t exactly sure how much my parenting style would make a difference to how my child turned out in the end, but I knew that some choices felt more right to me than others after I set the nature/nurture debate aside.

 I wanted to make choices to be with my children, to teach them about food production by getting dirty in the garden, to show them that diversity is a good thing by being friends with diverse people.
 I wanted to teach them that passion, curiosity, eccentricity and geekiness are really, really good things, even when everyone else was saying that money and looks matter more.

 I hoped that, in some small way, I might be able to change the world in the way I was raising my child.

 David Suzuki said that his greatest hope for the environmental movement and the health of the planet lies with young mothers, who are suddenly thrust into an acute awareness of the relationship between human health and the health of our planet when their babies are born.
 When these moms begin to stand up and demand healthier choices, organic food, safe skincare products and transparent ingredient lists, they’re helping to change the world.